-Prospect features the ability to define which Viewpoints will be available in your Virtual Reality experience.
-These Viewpoints are camera locations that you can use to walk a client, a consultant or a colleague through a project and present your ideas more effectively.
+Prospect features the ability to define which Viewpoints will be available in your VR experience.
+These Viewpoints are camera locations that you can use to curate a walkthrough of your model for presentations.

 How to create Viewpoints for your VR presentation